ProgressiveMediaGroup/qa-interview/README.md

 # Page 1

+Should have with:

-Should have Page Title
+* Page Title
-Should have a  Main Header on the Page
+* Main Header
+* Name
+* Post Code
-Name, Post Code and email address Text Boxes
+* email address

 Validations Error message when Clicking on Button without entering details.
-                   Validation error message when invalid postcode is entered Clicking on the button when all details are entered there’s a pop up Clicking OK from Pop Up should navigate to next page
+Validation error message when invalid postcode is entered

+Clicking on the button when all details are entered there’s a pop up

+Clicking OK from Pop Up should navigate to next page

 # Page 2